robertorosero/pyhtonmig/Doc/c-api/exceptions.rst

    is a straightforward wrapper around the Python function :func:`warnings.warn_explicit`, see there for more information.
-The *module* and *registry* arguments may be set to *NULL* to get the default effect described there.
+The *module* and *registry* arguments may be set to *NULL* to get the default effect described there. *message* and *module* are UTF-8 encoded strings, *filename* is decoded from the filesystem encoding (:func:`sys.getfilesystemencoding`).

 .. c:function:: int PyErr_WarnFormat(PyObject *category, Py_ssize_t stack_level, const char *format, ...)

-   Function similar to :c:func:`PyErr_WarnEx`, but use :c:func:`PyUnicode_FromFormatV` to format the warning message.
+   Function similar to :c:func:`PyErr_WarnEx`, but use :c:func:`PyUnicode_FromFormat` to format the warning message.  *format* is an ASCII-encoded string.

    .. versionadded:: 3.2